Dementia prompts Queen Elizabeth to snub Prince Charles, make Prince William next King of England?

 Prince William shares a very loving relationship with his grandmother Queen Elizabeth and her love for him might just have made the Queen go against royal tradition.

 In a report that was published in the National Enquirer, it has been claimed that Queen Elizabeth is suffering from dementia and during a "moment of clarity," she snubbed her own son to make Prince William and Kate Middleton the next King and Queen of England, respectively.
-Prince Charles and his wife Camilla Parker-Bowles, father and mother of William and Harry, are slated to be the next King and Queen.
+Prince Charles and his wife Camilla Parker-Bowles, are slated to be the next King and Queen.

 However, Gossip Cop has proved it in a point by point basis that the US tabloid magazine returned to its bizarre plot about Queen Elizabeth throwing "protocol out the window and... deciding to skip a generation and name her favourite grandson instead of her oldest son as the next monarch."